 NPA Public Policy, Regulatory Affairs and Quality Improvement staff work closely with CMS to ensure that PACE regulations and audit guidance are interpreted and evaluated consistently and uniformly throughout CMS regions.
 NPA has developed the PACE Audit Readiness Self-Assessment Tool for members to evaluate their operational processes, clinical practices, and policies and procedures according to the audit elements reviewed during a PACE audit.

-For more information on NPA compliance resources, contact Del Conyers, vice president of Quality and Compliance at NPA.
+For more information on NPA compliance resources, contact Peter Fitzgerald, executive vice president of Policy and Strategy.